 -------------------

-Long Standing 55+ Community of Oceana in Southern California Has 12 Neighborhoods, a Wide Range of Home Styles and an Old Fashioned Vibe
+Long-Standing 55+ Community of Oceana in Southern California Has 12 Neighborhoods, a Wide Range of Home Styles and an Old Fashioned Vibe

-HOA fees vary from neighborhood to neighborhood but are generally about $360 to $550 per month and include access to the clubhouse, cable TV, insurance, common area maintenance, trash pick-up, sewer, and in some cases, water.
+HOA fees vary from neighborhood to neighborhood but are about $360 to $610 per month and include access to the clubhouse, cable TV, insurance, common area maintenance, trash pick-up, sewer, and in some cases, water.
 Residents of the largest and oldest neighborhood, original Oceana, receive a discount on the next door Emerald Isle Golf Course.

 The primary clubhouse is open to all homeowners and has a library, a woodworking shop, a computer room and more.
-Outside, a dog park, a community garden, two swimming pools and walking trails await.
+Outside, a dog park, a community garden, two swimming pools, walking trails and plenty of green spaces await.
+Many homes have a view of the valley, mountains or ocean, which is about 10 minutes away.

-A distinctly Southern California ambiance permeates Oceanside, with palm trees swaying and Mediterranean and Spanish Colonial architecture prominent.
-The popular Oceanside Pier dates from 1888 and is the longest wooden pier in the western U.S. Surfing is still king and is commemorated with the California Surf Museum.
+Nearby, the popular Oceanside Pier dates from 1888 and is the longest wooden pier in the western U.S. Surfing is still king in these parts and is commemorated with the California Surf Museum.
 Some of California's top attractions, including Sea World and Disneyland, are within 45 minutes.

 Tri County Medical Center is accredited by the Joint Commission.